 Data Dashboard users are invited to leave comments on the catalog’s sustainability performance and offer suggestions for future action.
 This process engages this critical audience in dialogue and helps IKEA know what important indicators to stakeholders.

-Enabler of self-learning industry
+Enabling the self-learning industry

 On top of this software, Except developed "The Story of Print" to help customer-facing personnel convey IKEA’s sustainability story to its customers.
 Employing a storytelling approach and low information density, it informs, inspires, and invites feedback.